 Exclusivity.
 The parties agree that Enron’s competitive position would be significantly prejudiced and an essential purpose of this Agreement would be defeated if IP were to provide the Reports to any other owners or operators of websites for the purpose of posting all or any portion of the Reports on a website or other external distribution.
 Therefore, IP agrees that during the Initial Term of this Agreement and, at IP's option, during the Renewal Term as set forth in Section 3, IP shall not provide the Reports to any other owners or operators of energy trading websites or similar websites where energy related commodities are exchanged (including houstonstreet.com, Altra, Intercontinental Exchange and the alliance formed by American Electric Power Co., Aquila Energy, Duke Cinergy Corp., El Paso Energy Corp., Reliant Energy Inc. and Southern Energy Marketing or any combination thereof) for external redistribution, regardless of the location of such distribution or the language used in such distribution.
 In addition, during the Initial Term of this Agreement, and at IP's option, during the Renewal Term as set forth in Section 3, IP shall not provide the Reports or any portion or derivation thereof to any other owners or operators of energy trading websites or similar websites where energy related commodities are exchanged (including houstonstreet.com, Altra, Intercontinental Exchange and the alliance formed by American Electric Power Co., Aquila Energy, Duke Cinergy Corp., El Paso Energy Corp., Reliant Energy Inc. and Southern Energy Marketing or any combination thereof) for external redistribution, regardless of the location of such distribution or the language used in such distribution.
 Notwithstanding anything contained in this Section 5 to the contrary, IP may provide excerpts of the Reports on competing websites, provided that such excerpts do not exceed sixty-five (65) words in length.

 Restricted Distribution.
-Recognizing that broader distribution of the Reports would undermine IP's ability to market its newsletters to other segments of the market, Enron warrants that the Enron Website and the Reports shall be made available by Enron only on the Enron Website and only to persons or entities with a unique password and user name (other than Enron or any affiliate of Enron and their respective employees) who are approved by Enron as creditworthy to trade on the Enron Website.
+Recognizing that broader distribution of the Reports would undermine IP's ability to market its newsletters to other segments of the market, Enron warrants that the Enron Website and the Reports shall be made available by Enron only on the Enron Website and only to persons or entities with a unique password and user name (other than Enron or any affiliate of Enron and their respective employees) who are approved by Enron as creditworthy to trade on the Enron Website (such persons together with the employees of Enron and its affiliates collectively "Users").

 Censorship.
 Enron shall have no right to censor, change, delete or add to the Reports.
 Failure to honor this provision shall be considered a breach of this Agreement since it would infringe on the journalistic reputation of IP.